jonnyzar/jonnyzar/README.md

 - 🔭 &nbsp; I like to learn about new technologies, astronomy and develop ethical hacking software.
 - 🌱 &nbsp; My goal is to grow as conscious human beeing and be in harmony with this wolrd.
 - ⚡ &nbsp; I also enjoy kite, snow and skate boarding.
-- ✉️ &nbsp;Shoot me an email at yan.zaripov@gmail.com for any feedback or suggestions.

 ### &nbsp;Tech Stack